 Reactivity is the tendency of people to act or appear differently when they know that they are being observed.
 Pareidolia is when random images or sounds are perceived as significant.
 Interesting Fact: the Rorschach Inkblot test was developed to use pareidolia to tap into people’s mental states.
 Self-fulfilling Prophecy.
 Dreamviews Lucid Dreaming Community & Resource.
 Bananas and Monkeys.
 Original source unknown.

-Original source unknown.
 (But the story appears to have some basis in fact.)
 Start with a cage containing five monkeys.
 Inside the cage, hang a banana on a string and place a set of stairs under it.
 Before long, a monkey will go to the stairs and start to climb towards the banana.
 Color Psychology & Infoplease.com.
 By David Johnson Like death and taxes, there is no escaping color.

 It is ubiquitous.
 Yet what does it all mean?
 How to Detect Lies - body language, reactions, speech patterns.
 Interesting Info -> Lying Index -> How to Detect Lies Become a Human Lie Detector (Part 1) Warning: sometimes ignorance is bliss.